oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-MAFFT is a multiple sequence alignment program for unix-like operating systems.
-It offers a range of multiple alignment methods, L-INS-i (accurate; for alignment of <âˆ¼200 sequences), FFT-NS-2 (fast; for alignment of <âˆ¼30,000 sequences), etc.
+MAFFT is a multiple sequence alignment program for unix-like operating systems.It offers a range of multiple alignment methods, L-INS-i (accurate; for alignmentof <âˆ¼200 sequences), FFT-NS-2 (fast; for alignment of <âˆ¼30,000 sequences), etc.

-**URL**
+**More Information**

 https://mafft.cbrc.jp/alignment/software/source.html